← All Stories

 He went up at night.

 And then there was a moment.
 The stories don't all agree on what caused it.
 In some tellings Coyote simply waited for the right instant.
-In others he created a distraction.
+In others he made a distraction.
 Either way, there was a gap.
 And Coyote moved.

 He grabbed a burning branch from the fire and ran.